abisummers/abisummers.github.io/src/pages/articles/subscriptions.md

 language: "en"
 title: Museum passes
 intro: I have three subscriptions to museums in Paris.
 Are they worth it?
 Here I track what I have seen and how much I've saved.
+description: I have three subscriptions to museums in Paris.
+Are they worth it?
+Here I track what I have seen and how much I've saved.
 publishedDate: 2024-05-17
 ---